LawrenceHwang/PowerShell-Lambda-Template/readme.md

 Quickly iterate development of PowerShell Lambda functions using this template workflow.

-This workflow uses AWS Serverless Application Module (SAM) template to describe the Lambda function as an application.
+This workflow uses AWS Serverless Application Model (SAM) template to describe the Lambda function as an application.
 The template can then be transformed, deployed, updated, and torn down quickly via command line, enabling the developer to observe and receive feedback quickly.

 ## File Content